benchaa/Ghost-Framework/README.md

 **I am not responsible for any of the issues caused by this, anything do it at your own risk**

-**it involves huge risk, and one can be considered as trying to hack into it**
+**It involves huge risk, and one can be considered as trying to hack into it.
+And its a punishable offence**

 Ghost Framework is an Android post-exploitation framework that exploits the